Data Centers in São Luís

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5–10 as of December 2025.
-The market features a mix of national Tier 1 providers and specialized regional fiber operators.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 as of January 2026.
+The market includes a mix of national Tier 1 providers and specialized regional fiber operators providing diverse routing options for resilient operations.

-Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in this market as of December 2025.
-Access to AWS, Google Cloud (GCP), or Microsoft Azure is typically managed via private transport or high-capacity waves to the nearest major hub in Fortaleza.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in this market as of January 2026.
+Access to major global platforms is managed via private transport or high-capacity waves to the nearest major hub in Fortaleza.

-Internet Exchange Points (IXPs): The IX.br São Luís location provides a centralized point for local traffic exchange, keeping regional data local and reducing transit costs for providers as of December 2025.
+Internet Exchange Points (IXPs): The IX.br São Luís location provides a centralized point for local traffic exchange.
+This keeps regional data local and reduces transit costs for providers as of January 2026.

 Power Analysis

-Power Grid Reliability: The local grid is engineered to support the Port of Itaqui and surrounding industrial zones.
-Data centers benefit from this industrial-grade infrastructure and multi-substation support, ensuring high uptime for critical loads as of December 2025.
+Power Grid Reliability: The local grid supports the Port of Itaqui and surrounding industrial zones.
+Data centers benefit from this industrial-grade infrastructure and multi-substation support, ensuring high uptime for critical loads as of January 2026.

 Market Access, Business & Tax Climate

-São Luís is a business hub that bridges the gap between the Atlantic coast and the agricultural heartland of Brazil.
+São Luís is a commercial center that bridges the gap between the Atlantic coast and the agricultural heartland of Brazil.

-Regional Market Reach: This location effectively serves a population of over one million in the metropolitan area and acts as the primary digital gateway for the broader Mid-North region of Brazil as of December 2025.
+Regional Market Reach: This location effectively serves a population of over one million in the metropolitan area.
+It acts as the primary digital gateway for the broader Mid-North region of Brazil as of January 2026.

 Tax Advantage For Data Centers: The local government provides specific exemptions for imported infrastructure and IT hardware.
-These incentives significantly lower the capital requirements for deploying modern compute environments in the region as of December 2025.
+These incentives lower the capital requirements for deploying modern compute environments in the region as of January 2026.

 Natural Disaster Risk

-The overall risk profile for São Luís is Moderate (5.2/10) as of December 2025.
-While the region is seismically stable, its coastal and river-rich geography requires specific attention to water management for facility engineering.
+The overall risk profile for São Luís is Moderate (5.2/10) as of January 2026.
+While the region is seismically stable, its coastal geography requires specific attention to water management for facility engineering.

 Drought: 4.5.
-Periodic dry spells can impact the regional hydroelectric-dependent energy mix as of December 2025.
+Periodic dry spells can impact the regional energy mix as of January 2026.